Umer-Shah-98/OKR-React-Antd/README.md

 # OKR React-Antd

-This project is a basic screen built with Vite, React, and Chakra UI.
+This project is a basic screen built with Vite, React, and Ant Design.
 It's designed to serve as a starting point for web applications that benefit from Vite's fast build tool, React's component-based architecture, and Antd simple, modular, and accessible component library.

-## Description

-Provide a brief description of your project.
-Explain the purpose of the project, its target audience, and any unique features or functionality it offers.

 ## Features